Trump uses inflammatory racial rhetoric about Harris. How that plays in 2024.

 Former President Donald Trump was confronted with a laundry list of his past racially incendiary remarks on Wednesday – and immediately added another one.

-In a contentious interview at the National Association of Black Journalists, Mr. Trump was asked if he believed Vice President Kamala Harris was the Democratic nominee only “because she is a Black woman,” and responded by questioning her heritage.
+In a contentious interview at the National Association of Black Journalists, Mr. Trump was asked if he believed Vice President Kamala Harris was “only on the ticket because she is a Black woman,” and he responded by questioning her heritage.

 “She was always of Indian heritage, and she was only promoting Indian heritage.
 I didn’t know she was Black until a number of years ago when she happened to turn Black and now she wants to be known as Black.
 So I don’t know – is she Indian, or is she Black?”
 Mr. Trump said, to astonished gasps and scattered boos from the crowd of Black journalists.
 “She was Indian all the way.
 And then all of a sudden she made a turn, and she went [and] she became a Black person.”